The Symbols of Ireland and their Significance in the Irish Culture Explained

 Intermarriage of Merrows and Mortals

 When the merrow reaches a shore, she abandons her cape in order to walk on the shore.
 If a man finds her abandoned cape and hides it, she is forced to become his wife.
 They are considered as symbols of wealth since they own the treasures from shipwrecks.
-Later on, those merrows find their ways to their capes or cloaks.
-This urges them to go back to the sea; the urge became too strong to ever resist.
-Thus, they go back to their water world and abandon their human families.
+Later on in the story, the merrow usually finds their capes or cloak.
+This urges them to go back to the sea and thus, they go back to their water world and abandon their human families.

 Merrows in Other Cultures